-This ‘Vets Charity’ Kept All But 2 Percent of $29 Million in DonationsMatthew Russell
+UPDATE: Former ‘Vets Charity’ Shut Down After Public Learned Founder Kept All But 2 Percent of DonationsMatthew Russell

-While J Thomas Burch, founder of the National Vietnam Veterans Foundation, may be in part responsible for the organization’s tremendous fundraising success, he’s also responsible for its zero-star rating and the squandering of most of that money.
+While J. Thomas Burch, founder of the National Vietnam Veterans Foundation, may be in part responsible for the organization’s tremendous fundraising, he was also responsible for its zero-star rating and the squandering of most of that money.

 Burch helped the organization bring in over $29 million in donations between 2010 and 2014, all under the mission of “aiding, supporting, and benefiting America’s veterans and their families.”
 But Charity Navigator, a charity review group, found that NVVF donated less than 2 percent of its income during that time to charitable causes related to veterans.
 Only $122,000 out of the $8.5 million raised in 2014 went to veterans’ causes.
 They gave the NVVF a zero-star rating.